-The Master of Christian Studies (MCS) is designed for students who want to pursue biblical and theological studies to enhance their interests, giftedness and careers.
-Students build on their initial studies in Old Testament, New Testament and Theology with specialized or interdisciplinary courses to develop their giftedness, their ministries and professions.
-This program is not intended to prepare persons for career ministry and therefore it does not require an internship or Personal Growth Portfolio.
+The Master of Christian Studies (MCS) is a flexible program focus on personal growth and formation.
+It is designed for students who want to grow in their knowledge of biblical and theological studies and other related fields to enhance their interests, giftedness, and careers.
+Students begin with initial foundational studies in Old Testament, New Testament, Theology, and Personal Formation and then build on these with course choices to develop their unique gifts and interests.
+This program is not intended to prepare persons for career ministry, but instead to promote growth in their knowledge and lives.
+All MCS students are required to complete the Personal Growth Portfolio (PGP).
+The PGP assists students in tracking and integrating personal development in conversation with an academic advisor.